echopen/echopen_prototyping/followup/meetings_sigproc.md

 ### Envelope extraction challenge

+**Leaderboard**

+* @loic is working on errors catching

+* password recovery still to be handled

+* then we'll recruit guinea pigs to beta-test the leaderboard \(help needed!\)

+**Notebook**

+* @aurelie will add some explanations in the notebook :

+  * this challenge is meant to test our leaderboard
+  * and benchmark alternatives to Hilbert transform, which is very computationally costly
+    --&gt; contributors have to be creative to find "simpler" algorithms

+  * the score is just a pretext !

+## Time for the great merge

+* from now Wednesday meetings will be merged in one prototyping meeting :-\)
+* let's all meet on June 21st 7:00pm !

+## 2017.05.31

+### Envelope extraction challenge

 * @luc has pushed a PR with noised images for the score assessment

 * @lecoued has pushed a PR for evaluating the algorithms on different images in a loop